duskjet/aspnetcore-json-rpc/README.md

-3010 | Information | A JSON-RPC request processed with error 3020 | Information | A JSON-RPC request processed as notification 4010 | Trace | A JSON-RPC request with a single item accepted for processing 4020 | Trace | A JSON-RPC request with multiple items acceptedfor processing
+3010 | Information | A JSON-RPC request processed with error 3020 | Information | A JSON-RPC request processed as notification 4010 | Trace | A JSON-RPC request with a single item accepted for processing 4020 | Trace | A JSON-RPC request with multiple items accepted for processing

 ```cs
 public class MyJsonRpcService